 Therefore, those who wish to use MMJ in Delaware should begin the application process ASAP.

 How to Get a Medical Marijuana Card in Delaware

 - Having a state-licensed physician complete the 2-page Physician Certification Form on your behalf.
 It is part of the 5-page Medical Marijuana Patient Application packet.

-- Pay the application fee.
+- Paying the application fee.

-- Include proof of age and residency.
+- Including proof of age and residency.

 Not every primary care physician will fill out the form.
 This is the case even if you have medical documentation of a qualifying condition.
 Physicians are under no obligation to recommend marijuana to their patients.

 A physician may only recommend marijuana if they have completed a full assessment of your medical history.